kripticni/Assembly/projects/binary_bomb/solve.md

 ## Phase 1

+Since I'm now using Gentoo which complies to the FHS
-Firstly, this has obviously been compiled for standard linux distros so I'll have to pull out distrobox for running dynamic analysis.
+I'll no longer need to use distrobox for dynamic analysis
+as i once did on NixOS.

 Blindly running it also tells us there is 6 phases, sending it a Ctrl+C gives us a message: